MatthiasBart/bachelor-thesis/chapters/3-background.typ

 ===== #gls("tcp")

 #gls("tcp") is an internet standard, transport layer protocol that reliably transmit data in the same order it was sent utilizing congestion and error controlling.
-It can be directly accessed on Apple platforms using the C based #gls("bsd")Sockets or the Networking Framework @apple_inc_tn3151_2023.
+It can be directly accessed on Apple platforms using the C based #gls("bsd", long: false)Sockets or the Networking Framework @apple_inc_tn3151_2023.

 ====== Nagles Algorithm